 Ground squirrels can cause damage to lawns, golf courses, fields & crops.
 Their tunneling can collapse ditch banks, kill vegetation & undermine foundations.
 Some ground squirrels can also be a reservoir for diseases such as plague.

 Ground squirrels typically live in burrows or tunnel systems they create themselves or will use abandoned burrows of other animals.
-Ground squirrels will hibernate in these burrows during the coldest winter months.
+Ground squirrels will use these burrows to hibernate, store food, raise young, and hide from danger.

 How many types of squirrels are there?

 There are more than 200 species of squirrels, according to the Integrated Taxonomic Information System (ITIS), and they are categorized into three types: tree squirrels, ground squirrels and flying squirrels.
 12 of these species are found in Canada.

 6 of these are tree and flying squirrels: Eastern grey squirrel, Fox squirrel, American red squirrel, Douglas squirrel, Southern flying squirrel and Northern flying squirrel.

 6 of these are ground squirrels: Richardson’s ground squirrel, Columbian ground squirrel, Artic ground squirrel, Thirteen-lined ground squirrel, Franklin’s ground squirrel, and Golden-mantled ground squirrel.

 What is the difference between a ground squirrel, tree squirrel and flying squirrel?